Mega Drive / Genesis Architecture

 Tada!

-While the frame is being drawn, the system will sequentially call different interrupt routines depending on where the CRTā€™s beam is pointing to.
-As you have probably seen in previous consoles, this allows the CPU to work on the next frame (or alter the current one).
+While the frame is being drawn, the system sequentially calls different interrupt routines based on the position of the CRT’s beam.
+As you have probably seen in previous consoles, this allows the CPU to prepare the next frame (or alter the current one).

-V-Blank allows for longer routines with the drawback of being called only 50 or 60 times per second (depending on the consoleā€™s region), but itā€™s able to access all memory locations.
+H-Blank is called numerous times per frame, but is limited to executing short routines.
+V-Blank, on the other hand, allows for longer routines, with the drawback of only being called 50 or 60 times per second (depending on the console’s region).

-Notice that the overscan area in the example exhibits some random coloured dots at the bottom right corner.
-This is popularly known as CRAM dots and whatā€™s happening is that the CPU is updating the palettes in CRAM at the same time the VDP is beaming the remaining scan-lines (in the example, this happens during overscan).
-This conflict makes the VDP fetch whatever value the CPU is writing at that time (as opposed to the required location in CRAM) so the image gets corrupted.
-However, since in this case the game only updates CRAM at overscan, this anomaly goes unnoticed on traditional CRTs.
-Other games attempt to update the palettes mid-frame to achieve more colours, with the cost of having to balance the appearance of CRAM dots.
+Notice that the overscan area in the example exhibits some random coloured dots in the bottom-left corner.
+This phenomenon, known as CRAM dots, occurs when the CPU updates the palettes in CRAM while the VDP is beaming the remaining scan-lines (in the example, this happens during overscan).
+This conflict causes the VDP to fetch whatever value the CPU is writing at that moment, rather than the required location in CRAM.
+So, the image gets corrupted.
+In this particular case, the game updates CRAM only during overscan, so this anomaly goes unnoticed on traditional CRTs.
+At another level in the game, however, the game changes the palette mid-frame to simulate water effects.
+Hence, programmers tried to mask it by drawing a flickering water ripple in-between [15].
+As you can see, it’s all about balancing the extra colours with the CRAM side-effect.

 A dedicated transfer unit

-So far weā€™ve discussed what the CPU can do to update frames, but what about the VDP?
+So far we’ve discussed what the CPU can do to update frames, but what about the VDP?
 Does it provide something more specialised?
-Well yes, this chip features a Direct Memory Access (ā€˜DMAā€™ for short) that allows moving data between memory locations at a faster rate and without the intervention of the CPU.
+Well yes, this chip features a Direct Memory Access (ā€˜DMA’ for short) that allows moving data between memory locations at a faster rate and without the intervention of the CPU.

 Video Output

-The first design of this console (commonly referred to as the ā€˜Model 1ā€™) has the same video out port of the Master System.
-The subsequent ā€˜Model 2ā€™ and ā€˜Model 3ā€™ switched to a mini-DIN port instead.
+The first design of this console (commonly referred to as the ā€˜Model 1’) includes the same video out port as the Master System.
+The subsequent ā€˜Model 2’ and ā€˜Model 3’ revisions switched to a mini-DIN port.

 Audio